sartoriusrex/portfolio-v2/src/posts/favorite-chokes-bjj.md

 8. The Peruvian Necktie
 9. The Arm-in Guillotine
 10. THE MOTHER'S MILK
-BONUS.
-The Triangle Choke.
+*BONUS* The Triangle Choke.
 (This should be #1, but it's such a staple.
 C'mon!)

-I'll go into the details for each one below, but suffice it to say, this is a non-exhaustive list of awesome chokes everybody doing BJJ should know.
+I'll go into the details for each one below, but suffice it to say that this is a non-exhaustive list of awesome chokes everybody doing BJJ should know.

-# Summary
+## Summary

-Chok
+If you haven't yet, go start Brazilian Jiu Jitsu.
+It isn't for everyone, but if you're comfortable in uncomfortable situations, enjoy being rowdy, and like bonding with people by simulating murder in pajamas, then it's for you.
+The choking isn't bad either.